Do you have any sample/practice exam questions, or are there any study guides that you recommend?

 The weather was bad, causing me to arrive 30 minutes late for my exam appointment, and the test center administrator won't let me take my exam.

-Candidates are responsible for showing up for their appointments on time, even if the weather is bad.
+You are responsible for showing up for your appointment on time, even if the weather is bad.
 If bad weather is forecast for the area, plan extra time for the commute.
 It's better to arrive early and have time to sit and relax than to rush to get there on time and be stressed out.
 If bad weather is forecast, it might be easier to cancel your appointment in advance and reschedule it for a later date when the bad weather has passed.

 How do I know if my exam application has been processed?

-Candidates will receive a Candidate Status Report with instructions on how to schedule their exam appointment.
+You will receive a Candidate Status Report with instructions on how to schedule your exam appointment.

 How can I get a handbook for Primary applications?